 Despite their popularity and effectiveness, however, SSRIs have been linked to a number of serious side effects, the worst of which can be deadly.

 If you or a loved one has suffered any serious SSRI complications, the dangerous drug lawyers at the Amaro Law Firm are ready to help you seek compensation and justice.
-Devoted to providing superior advocacy and compassionate, personal service, our attorneys can help you determine if you have an SSRI claim – and, if so, help you position your claim for success and the maximum financial recovery.
+Devoted to providing superior advocacy and compassionate, personal service, our attorneys can help you determine if you have an SSRI claim – and, if so, help you position your claim for success and possible financial recovery.

 SSRIs are antidepressants linked to suicidal thoughts, birth defects, and more.
 SSRI patients who develop serious complications can be entitled to compensation for their injuries and losses.